weder96/aws_certified_developer_associate/README.md

 - By default users cannot access anything in your account
 - The account root user credentials are the email address used to create the account and a password
 - The root account has full administrative permissions and these cannot be restricted

+  - Best practice for root accounts:
+    - Don’t use the root user credentials
+    - Don’t share the root user credentials
+    - Create an IAM user and assign administrative permissions as required
+    - Enable MFA

+IAM users can be created to represent applications and these are known as “service accounts”.

+You can have up to 5,000 users per AWS account.

+Each user account has a friendly name and an ARN which uniquely identifies the user across AWS.

+A unique ID is also created which is returned only when you create the user using the API, Tools for

+Windows PowerShell or the AWS CLI.

+You should create individual IAM accounts for users (best practice not to share accounts).

+The Access Key ID and Secret Access Key are not the same as a password and cannot be used to login to the AWS console.

+The Access Key ID and Secret Access Key can only be used once and must be regenerated if lost.

+A password policy can be defined for enforcing password length, complexity etc. (applies to all users).

+You can allow or disallow the ability to change passwords using an IAM policy.

+Access keys and passwords should be changed regularly.

 ## IAM Groups